harry159821/Wox.Plugin.GoogleSearch/README.md

 ###1.PreView

-	such as input 'google 123',<br>
+	such as input 'google 123',
 	some relevant Keyword will be showed.

 ###2.Search it

-	input more a space:'google 123 ',<br>
+	input more a space:'google 123 ',
 	search result appeard.